Downtown Completed Commissions

 Location: Ives Memorial Library, 133 Elm Street

-Wilson of South Berlin, New York has honed his skills in both design and fabrication.
-His designs emphasize the importance of visual harmony in the built environment by using glass that adds to and enriches architecture.
+Wilson of South Berlin, New York, has honed his skills in both design and fabrication.
+His designs emphasize the importance of visual harmony in the built environment by incorporating glass that enhances and enriches architecture.

-Wilson's geometrically designed windows in the Ives Memorial Library include a large circular laylight above the main entry foyer, two rectangular laylights at the top of the stars, a leaded glass window behind the Information Center and three half-round windows in tech periodical room.
+Wilson's geometrically designed windows in the Ives Memorial Library include a large circular laylight above the main entry foyer, two rectangular laylights at the top of the stairs, a leaded glass window behind the Information Center, and three half-round windows in the Tech Periodical Room.

-His work can be viewed in various hospitals, churches and universities throughout the country.
+His work can be seen in various hospitals, churches, and universities across the country.

 Artist: Sheila Levrant de Bretteville